1jour1vin

 Wine rated (2022 guide) 17/20

-Smoky, sweet red fruits, plum, and black fruits in the background.
-The palate offers subtle smoky notes, tight, taut, and fine tannins, lovely freshness, and beautiful liveliness.
-Lots of energy with a savory note in the background.
-An earthy note on the ripe, sweet finish.
-Still quite dense and rich in style.
+Smoky, sweet red berries, with plum and dark fruits in the background.
+On the palate, there is a subtle smoky note, tight, firm, and refined tannins, along with lovely freshness and liveliness.
+It has plenty of energy, with a savory note in the background.
+An earthy note emerges on the ripe, sweet finish.
+The style remains quite dense and rich.

 James Suckling